 One of the latest rumours is that Loris Baz may well be back to WorldSBK, with rumours linking him to the Bonovo MGM Racing team.
 The Frenchman announced in Tuesday that he wouldn’t race in MotoAmerica in 2022, having been “90%” certain of remaining in the USA when he returned to WorldSBK at Jerez, although he did also state that “my place is here”, referring to the WorldSBK paddock.
 The team he joined for Jerez and Portimao, Team GoEleven, are also rumoured to be switching manufacturers in 2022 with talk in the paddock about a potential move to Yamaha machinery.

 WHAT NEXT FOR SYKES?
 “Big interest” with a factory team

 Talking to Eurosport on Sunday at Navarra and when asked about being linked with the HRC project, Sykes stated: “It’s a very big name and a fantastic brand.
 Me and Leon Camier are good mates and old sparring partners, and he understands the game and the level of the riders, so yes, it is a big interest.”
 Despite interest in a factory team, there are rumours Sykes is looking for a ride elsewhere.

 FACTORY SEATS TO FILL: which works rides remain?

-The seats are filling up but there’s still plenty of good options on the table – both factory Hondas are up for grabs whilst the second Pata Yamaha is yet to be officially confirmed, even though it seems that Andrea Locatelli is in line to get that.
-However, both Kawasakis, Ducatis and BMWs are filled up, whilst there will be plenty of talk about who the factory-supported Independent teams are going to hire for next season.
+The seats are filling up but there’s still plenty of good options on the table – both factory Hondas are up for grabs and that’s it, the rest are full.
+Both Yamahas, Kawasakis, Ducatis and BMWs are filled up, whilst there will be plenty of talk about who the factory-supported Independent teams are going to hire for next season.

 Follow all of the action in 2021 and beyond with the WorldSBK VideoPass!